rsms/wasm-loader/README.md

   normalizeRef(ref :string, parentRef? :string) :string

   // Default function for fetching a module that makes a URL request with the ref, taking
-  // options.baseURL into consideration (if specified.)
-  // Can be overridden or wrapped by user to load module source in a different way.

-  // Default function for fetching a module that makes a URL request with the ref, taking
   // options.baseURL into consideration.
 This implementation uses the Fetch API to retrieve
   // the source as an ArrayBuffer.
 Override to alter where and how module source is loaded. fetch(ref :string, parentRef? :string) :Promise<FetchResult>